nschonni/healthvault-docs/healthvault/concepts/connectivity/shell-redirect-interface.md

     -   **extrecordid** is optional and used only for targets that act on a particular record (for example, SHARERECORD).
 If present, it should be the record identifier for the record that the application wants the Shell to work against.

     -   **lcid** or **culture** is used to specify the display language for the destination target.
 The lcid parameter must be a valid Locale ID (decimal, such as 1033, not hex).
 The culture parameter must be a valid ISO format (such as en-US).
 The language must be supported on that instance of HealthVault.
-For more information about supported languages, see <a href="configurations.md" id="PageContent_14089_2">instance configurations</a>.
+For more information about supported languages, see [instance configurations](/healthvault/concepts/advanced/configurations.md).

     -   **target-specific parameters** may be required by some of the redirect targets.
 These parameters are documented with each redirect target below.

     -   **aib** (allow instance bounce) indicates whether the user can be redirected to another instance on this request.
-For more information, see <a href="global-architecture.md" id="PageContent_14089_3">global architecture</a>.
+For more information, see [global architecture](/healthvault/concepts/advanced/global-architecture.md).

 An application can use Shell functionality by creating a proper redirect URL.
 Construct the redirect URL with target query parameters: https:// <span class="parameter">ShellUrl</span>/redirect.aspx?target= <span class="parameter">TARGET</span>&targetqs= <span class="parameter">TARGETQS</span>.